fsharp/fsharp.github.io/_posts/2013-07-09-meeting-notes.md

 ---
 layout: default
-title: Onlin meeting notes, 02 July 2013
+title: Online meeting notes, 02 July 2013
 subtitle: Meeting notes
 ---

-## Meeting notes, 02 July 2013
+## Online meeting notes, 02 July 2013

 After a few glitches, ~10 of us joined the online session today to discuss the goals, remit and activities doc for the CoreEng WG.